charlesreid1/charlesreid1.github.io/pelican/content/charlesreid1-stack-2.md

 Highly customized skin limits amount of clutter

-chose mediawiki nearly a decade ago, and am still going strong with it.
+Chose mediawiki nearly a decade ago, and am still going strong with it.
 Important reasons:

 * The content features: simple as hell to create new pages, upload images, transclude content from one page in another, develop page templates, quickly create a sense of "there"-ness
 * The markdown: using a MW wiki every day means you are learning MW syntax, which translates directly to Wikipedia.
 This means you'll have a much deeper understanding of Wikipedia than the average bear.
 * The community: MW is a robust tool whose fate is forever tied to the fate of Wikipedia.
 It's a good bet Wikipedia will be around for a long time, and so will MW.